saimaheshwaran/hes-tep/test-elevate-utilities/README.md

 6. In the project directory, run the Maven command to update your project dependencies:
    Run the command: mvn clean install
-7. You can now use the functionality provided by the Utilities project within your Web project.
+7. You can now use the functionality provided by the utilities project within your Web project.

-### Utilities functions
+# Utilities functions - Quick Read

 ## Enums